mehradnia/google-image-collector/README.md

-# google-image-collector
+# Image Collector
-Collects images for the purpose of deep learning and image processing.
+Collects images from search engines for the purpose of deep learning and image processing.